kristinemlarson/gnssrefl/README_invsnr.md

 is entirely different than what was used in <code>gnssir</code>.
 Since the point of this code is to estimate smoothly varying sea level, I don't think we need to make the LSP portion of it a clone of <code>gnssir</code>.

+Note: txt and csv output is now supported.

 ### Installation

 The module is part of <code>gnssrefl</code>.
 Please see the installation instructions for